 STEP 2: Get at the eye level of the child or teen to create safety.
-Avoid towering over them.
+Avoid towering over them for better results.

-Remember, parenting is a challenging, full-time job and setting effectively limits takes practice.
+Parenting is a challenging, full-time job, and setting effectively limits takes practice.
 Be sure and take great care of yourself so you can be at your best!

-And when your teen wants to defy you, be ready to use the steps above for more peace and better communication in your relationship.
+And when your toddler whines or your teen defies you, be ready to use the steps above for more peace and better communication in your relationship.